VojtaKai/SOLID-Principles/README.md

 ## D - Dependency Inversion Principle
 - Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
-- High level classes should use broder types in the constructor (typically abstract classes, interfaces or base classes) in the contructor instead of using multiple types that are allowed (ClassA | ClassB).
-It doesn't really matter which class it is as long as the interface you expect is defined.
-General is better than concrete.
-Also forces you to use inheritence properly / extensions in the classes which are being injected.
+- High level classes should use broader types in the constructor (typically abstract classes, interfaces or base classes) in the contructor instead of using multiple types that are allowed (ClassA | ClassB).
+It doesn't really matter which class it is as long as the interface you expect is defined and implemented.
+General is better than concrete (because it is more flexible).
+Also forces you to use inheritence / extensions properly in the classes which are being injected.